-Parents may feel shocked and may find it difficult to understand information or think clearly.
+Parents may be shocked and/or very distressed, and may find it difficult to understand information or think clearly.
 Staff should speak clearly and use simple language and parents should be encouraged to ask questions.
-Be aware cultural norms or personal circumstances may affect a parent's readiness to ask questions, request clarification or express their wishes.
+Be aware that cultural norms or personal circumstances may affect a parent's readiness to ask questions, request clarification or express their wishes.